Unrestricted Quantum Moduli Algebras. I. The Case of Punctured Spheres: The example of

-\begin{remark}{\rm If we denote ${\mathbb H}=\oplus_{m\geq 0} V_{2m+1},$ the isomorphism of modules is an explicit example of the theorem of separation of variables of \cite{JL2},\cite{Bau1} in the case of $sl(2)$ (this case was first described in \cite{JL}).
-As shown in these works, the multiplicity $[{\mathbb H}, V_k]$ for $k\geq 1$ is the dimension ($0$ or $1$) of the set of zero weight vectors of $V_k.$} \end{remark}
+\begin{remk}If we denote ${\mathbb H}=\oplus_{m\geq 0} V_{2m+1},$ the isomorphism of modules is an explicit example of the theorem of separation of variables of \cite{Bau1, JL2} in the case of ${\mathfrak{sl}}(2)$ (this case was first described in~\cite{JL}).
+As shown in these works, the multiplicity $[{\mathbb H}, V_k]$ for $k\geq 1$ is the dimension ($0$ or $1$) of the set of zero weight vectors of $V_k$. \end{remk}